Mercury exposure linked to dramatic decline in Arctic foxes

 On the small Russian island of Mednyi, part of the Commander Islands chain in the North Pacific Ocean, the foxes survive almost exclusively on sea birds with some also eating seal carcasses.

 The island's fox population declined mysteriously in the 1970s, and while the population is currently stable many of them are in poor condition, and have low body weight.
-They are listed as a critically endangered species with IUCN.

 Scientists at one time believed their shrinking numbers were caused by an infection, but they couldn't find the underlying cause.